Blood sports for all

 In Great Britain, hunting was the preserve of the wealthy.
 At first, deer hunting in New Zealand was also rather exclusive – in the early 1900s there was a strict licensing system.
 But deer spread so quickly that soon anyone could hunt.

-More than 250 red deer were imported in the 60 years following 1851.
-Most were brought from Victoria, Australia, but they originated in Britain.
+More than 250 red deer were imported in the 60 years from 1851.
+They originated in Britain, but most were brought from Victoria, Australia.

 Seven other deer species were liberated: wapiti, sika, sambar, rusa, axis, fallow and white-tailed deer.

 Most deer hunting in New Zealand is for red deer.
-This is the most widespread species, occurring in both the North and South islands and on Stewart Island.
+This is the most widespread species, found in both the North and South islands and on Stewart Island.

 Wapiti were introduced in the early 1900s as a gift from American President Theodore Roosevelt.
 They have interbred with red deer and today wapiti–red deer hybrids occupy an area 2,000 kilometres square in northern Fiordland.